ucl-codec/cloud_infrastructure/docs/administration/configuration-files.md

 researchers will access the FBM gui at `http://gui.passianfl.nodea`
 - `bucket_name`: The name of the S3 bucket used to import data into this Local Node.
 This must be unique. for each node.
 The `initialise.sh` script will create the bucket if it does not exist.
-- `param_vpn_cert_arn`: The name of the AWS parameter which holds the arn of the AWS certificate used for Local Node server VPN authentication.
-For development purposes you only need to give this a unique name, and the `initialise.sh` script will populate it for you
 - `default_gui_username`: The Fed-BioMed gui default admin username.
 Only used when the system is first run to set up an initial admin user
 - `param_default_gui_pw`: The name of a SecureString AWS parameter which holds the initial password for the Fed-BioMed gui admin user.
 The `initialise.sh` script will populate it for you if it does not already exist.
 This is only used the first time